Articles about NRK

 Television held its own at one of the most prestigious film festivals in the world as an array of talent and some stunning new shows landed in Germany for Berlinale’s fourth annual Drama Series Days.
 DQ was in town to find out more.

-Fact file: Monster
+Fact File: Monster

 Norwegian drama Monster takes the hunt for a serial killer to the northernmost part of the country.
 Producer Lasse Greve Alsos tells DQ six things we need to know about the show, which is produced by broadcaster NRK and distributed by DRG.